ThinkDataEd/curriculum/docs/overview.md

 ###**Software**

-Each computer in the classroom should have a modern, updated web browser installed (such as Firefox or Google Chrome).
-This will allow students to access RStudio from an external server, and to perform searches and make use of a variety of websites and Internet tools.
-RStudio is available at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}.
-The IDS team will provide the remainder of the software used in the IDS curriculum, available at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+Each computer (tablets are not recommended) in the classroom should have a modern, updated web browser installed (such as Firefox or Google Chrome).
+This will allow students to access RStudio via the RStudio Cloud platform, and to perform searches and make use of a variety of websites and internet tools.
+RStudio is accessible at [https://posit.cloud/](https://posit.cloud/ "https://posit.cloud/"){:target="_blank"} or through the IDS home page at
+[https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}.
+The IDS team will provide the remainder of the software used in the IDS curriculum, also available at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}.

-This software includes the [IDS UCLA app](download/app.md), which is deployed for [Android](https://play.google.com/store/apps/details?id=org.idsucla.app.survey){:target="_blank"} and [iOS](https://apps.apple.com/us/app/ids-ucla-authorized/id6469903361){:target="_blank"} smartphones and tablets, as well as through the web browser on a desktop or laptop computer.
+This software includes the [IDS UCLA app](download/app.md), which is deployed for [Android](https://play.google.com/store/apps/details?id=org.idsucla.app.survey){:target="_blank"} and [iOS](https://apps.apple.com/us/app/ids-ucla-authorized/id6469903361){:target="_blank"} (Apple) smartphones and tablets, as well as through the web browser on a desktop or laptop computer.
 The app allows students to collect the Participatory Sensing data that is a motivational foundation for the course.
 In addition to the app, students will use the IDS software to access and manipulate their Participatory Sensing data, and to